 The new law requires a self-employed person to present the court with two analyses: (1) An analysis of the economic and non-economic benefits that they received from their self-employment prior to their reduction in income, and (2) an analysis of their economic and non-economic benefits that they receive from their business after their loss of income.

 If you have questions about the impact of job loss or salary loss on the payment or receipt of alimony don’t hesitate to contact me to discuss your situation.
 I’ve been practicing law for over 20 years primarily representing clients in northern New Jersey, including: Bergen, Essex, Hudson, Union, Passaic, and Middlesex counties.
-You can call me at 201-731-3086, (toll-free 844-431-3380) or email me using the contact form.
+You can call me toll-free at 844-431-3380 or email me using the contact form.
 Whichever format you use to contact me your initial consultation is free of charge.